department-of-veterans-affairs/vagov-content/pages/life-insurance/plans.md

 **Plan details:**

 - Available on all programs except those that start with "K"
+- Premium payments never increase
 - Face-value of policy is paid to you on the policy anniversary date that is closest to your 65th birthday (e.g. if your policy anniversary is September 1 and your birthday October 1, you'll receive your policy pay out on September 1).
 If you took out a loan against this policy and still owe money, that amount will be subtracted from your policy pay out.
+- Coverage ends on the policy anniversary date that is closest to your 65th birthday
 - Has loan and cash value

 ## Endowment at age 96